 Types of chatbots

 While the potential advantages of chatbot tech are great, adopting them is not simple.
-The abilities and prices of chatbots differ.
+Its abilities and prices differ.
 So how much you benefit from them is primarily defined by choosing the most suitable one for your business.
 To use these services, you must first understand the most common chatbot types and how they can benefit you.

 1. Rule-based chatbots